jimrandell/OAuth2FM-ForGoogleAPI/README.md

 *	Ready to use as a separate file with your solution - Simply Call 1 Script

 *	Incorporate into your own solution** - using 2 Layouts, 1 Table, and 1 Script (with 2 subscripts)
-Optional Value Lists (and one table for Value List reference) are not required, but streamlineProfile creation on the dashboard
+Optional Value Lists (and one table for Value List reference) are not required, but streamline Profile creation on the dashboard

 ---